clavisound/SlimLoRa/README.md

 # Tested

 - [x] Feather 32u4 EU868 region.
-- [x] Join on helium with SF10.
-Success everytime on 1st window.
+- [x] Join on Helium with SF10.
+Success everytime on 1st window but not in first attempt.
+- [x] Join SF9 on Helium.
 - [x] SetPower

+# Semi-Working

+Session from EEPROM.
+- [x] Restore works with Device address, AppSKey and NetworkKey.
+After Join, there is no need to rejoin if the device is powered off.
+- [ ] Something funny with RX counter happening?

 # Untested

 - [ ] ADR.
-- [ ] Store session in EEPROM.
-- [ ] Only once tested SF7, SF8, SF9 and succeded, but I will verify again.

-# TODO (PR's welcome)
+# Untested and TODO's (PR's welcome)

 - [ ] Add pin mappings infrastucture for other connections.
 - [x] Battery Level to DevStatusAns.